Hyundai Kona Hybrid SUV review

 - Optional safety features

 It shares its updated powertrain with the Hyundai Ioniq Hybrid, meaning there's a 1.6-litre petrol engine and a 43bhp electric motor connected to a 1.56kWh battery pack.
 The battery can store just enough energy to drive silently for one or two miles, and you'll almost always enjoy engine-off driving in car parks and stop-start urban traffic.
-The rest of the time the electric motor assists the petrol engine, bringing the car’s overall economy figure up to 56.5mpg.
+The rest of the time the electric motor assists the petrol engine, bringing the car’s overall economy figure up to 57.6mpg.

 While the Kona Hybrid isn't perfect, reasonable prices and fuel-efficiency of over 50mpg mean we'd expect a significant proportion of Konas to leave the showroom with a hybrid badge from now on.
 If you can afford it, the Kona Electric is even better, but it costs over £30,000 and there’s a long waiting list.
+Private buyers may find the 1.0-litre petrol Kona does everything they need, but it's higher BiK band is likely to keep it off company-car shopping lists.

 MPG, running costs & CO2